This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Unsalted butter - by shredding the butter you get bits throughout the flour which help creates the flaky crust you expect.
+- Unsalted butter - Shredding the butter distributes small pieces throughout the flour, contributing to the flaky texture you desire.

-- Raspberries - you want fresh raspberries if possible.
+- Raspberries - You want frozen raspberries if possible to reduce some of the "bleed."
 Just be careful when mixing everything as they break up easily.
+Fresh can be used as well.

 Ingredient Swaps